 When activated (see clause 5.2.7), the IEF shall establish a TLS connection to the ICF as given over LI_XEM1.
-If the IEF fails to establish a TLS connection, it shall report an error over LI_XEM1 using the error reporting mechanisms described in TS 103 221-1 [7], and attempt to reconnect after a configurable period of time.
+If the IEF fails to establish a TLS connection, it shall report an error over LI_XEM1 using the error reporting mechanisms described in ETSI TS 103 221-1 [7] and attempt to reconnect after a configurable period of time.